-Students must have completed an undergraduate major in Music Education and hold or be eligible for the Georgia T-4 teacher certification.
-Students with Bachelor of Music degrees with majors other than Music Education may be admitted with the provision that the Georgia T-4 certification must be achieved before the M.M.Ed. can be awarded.
+Students must have completed an undergraduate major in music education and hold or be eligible for the Georgia T-4 teacher certification.
+Students with Bachelor of Music degrees with majors other than music education must achieve the Georgia T-4 certification before beginning the M.M.Ed.